-- "Comm k=2,3,4" agents query the state of the other agent every k steps.
-Except for the different communication frequency, they are otherwise similar to "Always Comm" agents.
+• "COMM k = 2, 3, 4" agents query the state of the other agent every k steps.
+Except for the different communication frequency, they are otherwise similar to "AL-WAYS COMM" agents.

 Comparisons between these different agents will allow us to analyze (i) the impact that communication costs can have on performance, if communication is not optimized; and (ii) the impact that communication can have in mitigating partial observability.
-As discussed ahead, direct comparison against other methods such as the one in [11] is not very informative, as these do not trade-off communication costs with task performance.
+Comparing directly against other methods such as the one of Roth et al. [18] would not be very informative, as they do not attempt to trade off communication costs with task performance.

-Results and Discussion The performance of the 6 agent groups in terms of total discounted reward is summarized in Table 1(b).
-As a reference against which to assess the quality of our computed policy we also provide the results for the MMDP optimal policy in the different environments, providing a performance upper bound.
+Results and Discussion

+The performance of the 6 agent groups in terms of total discounted reward is summarized in Table 2.
+As a reference against which to assess the quality of our computed policy we also provide the results for the MMDP optimal policy in the different environments, providing a performance upper bound [15].
 The QUERYPOMDP approach performs very favorably, outperforming all other policies and coming close to the MMDP upper bound in several of the tested scenarios.

-The results in Table 1(b) prompt several interesting observations.
+The results in Table 2 prompt several interesting observations.
 First, comparing the performance of the MMDP policy against that of the group that never communicates provides an important indication of how critical coordination is in a given scenario.
-Nevercomm agents act individually, disregarding the existence of other agents in the environment.
-In environments where coordination is critical, Nevercomm agents will perform poorly.
+NEVERCOMM agents act individually, disregarding the existence of other agents in the environment.
+In environments where coordination is critical, NEV-ERCOMM agents will perform poorly.
 MMDP agents, on the other hand, always act in a perfectly coordinated manner, in which coordination does not come at a cost.
 In an environment where little coordination is needed, the difference between these two groups is going to be small.
 In contrast, scenarios that require significant coordination will cause the performance of the two groups to significantly differ.

-From Table 1(b), we can see that coordination is critical in the smaller environments (Maps 1-3).
+From Table 2, we can see that coordination is critical in the smaller environments (Maps 1-3).
 In the larger environments, such as CIT, MIT and SUNY, coordination is less critical.
 The results in the smaller environments illustrate the impact of effective communication in mitigating the effects of partial observability.
 Our method is actually able to attain a performance very close to that of the MMDP agents, even paying for communication.
-Additionally, our approach uses communication efficiently, since the performance of all other communicating agents is significantly inferior.
+Additionally, our approach uses communicating agents is significantly inferior.
 In contrast, in CIT, MIT and SUNY, non-communicating agents actually attain optimal performance.
 The difference in performance to the communicating groups can be explained by the communication penalty.
-Again, in these scenarios, our approach is able to manage communication needs, as it performs similarly to non-communicating agents.
+Again, in these scenarios, our approach is able to effectively manage communication needs, as it performs similarly to non-communicating agents.